• Home

 Easy DIY Microwave Popcorn Bags

 I LOVE popcorn.
-It’s definitely in my top 10 favorite foods.
+It’s one of my top 10 favorite foods.
 Is that weird?
-I feel like my favorite foods are a random mash-up of so many things!
-Anyway…
+(I feel like my favorite foods are a random mash-up of so many things, but we can talk about that another day.)

 500 years ago I heard you could make microwave popcorn yourself super easy, cheap and fast by just putting your own kernels and seasoning in a paper bag.
 Boom!